 Added by P.J.
 Francis on November 16, 2014 at 9:30pm — No Comments

-“Twenty goes all the way to the Pacific,” stated the late Roy Talkington who was good…Continue
+“Twenty goes all the way to the Pacific,” stated the late Roy Talkington who was good enough to provide my family with accommodation.

 Tempus fugit.
 Time definitely does fly.
 It is hard to believe the Chieftains have been around for half a century.
 Since their formation they have brought Irish music to audiences all over the world.
 As well as playing the usual major venues they have played at the Great Wall of China, played for Pope John Paul and were the first group to give a concert in the Capital Building in Washington, DC.